-The District Annex is housed in leased commercial office space at 1289 Bryn Mawr Avenue, in the Redlands Corporate Center in Redlands, California 92374.
 The District Annex is easily accessed from Interstate Highway 10, in the western portion of the City of Redlands.
 The District Annex contains 7,830 ASF and 11,110 OGSF in a single-story building that houses the offices of SBCCD Technology & Educational Support Services (TESS) and SBCCD Printing Services.
 Shared parking is available next to the building.
 The District Annex was previously housed in the 8th Street Annex in downtown San Bernardino.